 Quick question, how much is an education worth?
-Tons of loans?
+Priceless?
 Maybe in the States — but not in Canada.
 Forget a lifetime in debt, stay and study in Canada where schools are more reasonably priced and lectures are still in English, or French.

 Permits can be issued for primary, secondary, post-secondary (university), language schools, and some learning institutions.
-While studying you may be able to work while attending your program, but check with your school on the details.
+While studying you may be able to work while attending your program, certain restrictions and requirements may apply.